wking-io/Fluture/README.md

 Future has forked.
 This function is expected to be idempotent.

 It's the responsibility of this `fork` function  to prevent `rej` or `res` from being called after its returned disposal function has been called.
-All internal Fluture functions, for example `Future.after`, play by these rules.
+All of the functions in Fluture play by these rules.

 ```js
 const createDatabaseConnection = settings => Future((rej, res) => {